stenbror/ActiveOberon/README.md

 Active Oberon is the latest member of the Algol family of languages.
 Derived directly from the language Oberon (-2) and languages such as Modula, Pascal, etc.

 I will first write a complete compiler/linker/build system with an inline assembler for ARM v8 and X86-64 instruction sets.
-With it a minimum of support libraries as source code that will be compiled and optimized each time you create your own programs.
+With it, a minimum of support libraries as source code will be compiled and optimized each time you create your own programs.
 The design goal is to remove waste and bloated executables that most languages and systems are used to now.

 Code will be native and optimized with only the library functions you need to be packed into a single executable file in ELF format.